OSGConnect/connectbook/client-install-user.md

 # Supported platforms

-The connect client is currently fully supported on Red Hat Enterprise Linux 6, including CentOS and Scientific Linux.
+The connect client is currently fully supported on Red Hat Enterprise Linux6, including CentOS and Scientific Linux.
 Other Linux distributions are supported on a best effort basis, but there should be no major compatibility problems.
 The client has been tested on Mac OS X 10.9 and higher, but OSX is also